-Frankfurt am Main is known for its banking and trade fairs.
-This beautiful city will pleasantly surprise you with its order, cleanliness and openness.
+Frankfurt am Main is known mainly for its banking and trade fairs.
+It is an ideal place for a weekend stay and this beautiful city will pleasantly surprise you with its order, cleanliness and openness.

-Already on arrival you will surely notice the silhouettes of modern high-rise buildings, which are in an interesting contrast with the older streets of the city.
-Frankfurt is home to the most skyscrapers of all German cities.
-The group of skyscrapers in this area has the distinctive name Skyline, which is to show the wealth and strength of the banking sector throughout Europe.
+Upon arrival, you will certainly notice the silhouettes of modern high-rise buildings, which are in interesting contrast to the older streets of the city.
+It is in Frankfurt that there are the most skyscrapers of all German cities.
+The local group of skyscrapers has the distinctive name Skyline, which is supposed to show the wealth and strength of the banking sector throughout Europe.

-The historic center of Altstadt is in stark contrast to high-rise buildings.
-The most beautiful part of it is Römerplatz with its beautiful half-timbered houses with a medieval impression, but they are not more than fifty years old.
+In great contrast to the high-rise buildings is the historic center of Altstadt.
+The most beautiful part of it is Römerplatz with its beautiful half-timbered houses with a medieval impression, but they are usually not older than fifty years.

 The most important building of this square is the town hall Römer, whose facade is decorated with statues of four Roman emperors.
-The election of the kings took place in the nearby Gothic church of St. Bartholomew.
-Also see the old opera house Alte Oper in Opernplatz, Goethe’s House, visit the Museum of Modern Art, the Historical Museum, the Jewish Museum, the Kunsthistorical Museum and the Senckenberg Research Institute, where life-size dinosaur skeletons are located.
-Another important exhibition of the museum is a collection of stuffed birds, which are among the largest of its kind in the world.
-You will be impressed by the impressive exhibits of elephants, cetaceans and other marine animals.
+The elections of kings then took place in the nearby Gothic church of St. Bartholomew.
+See also the old opera house Alte Oper on Opernplatz, Goethe’s House, visit the Museum of Modern Art, the Historical Museum, the Jewish Museum, the Museum of Art History and the Senckenberg Research Institute, which houses life-size dinosaur skeletons.
+Another important exposition of the museum is the collection of stuffed birds, which is one of the largest of its kind in the world.
+You will definitely be interested in the impressive exhibits of elephants, cetaceans and other sea creatures.